What is Your Key to Choice?

 Starters are homes for people who are :

-Waiting time for Starters is calculated from the date your EdIndex form is registered.
+Waiting time for Starters is calculated from the date the EdIndex form is registered.
 For example a Starter registered with EdIndex for one year has 365 waiting days and will build up a further day for every day registered.

 - Staying with a friend or relative